Bachelor of Podiatry (Honours)

 Podiatrists are employed in a range of settings, including:

-As an honour’s graduate you will also be highly qualified to embark on a career in research, or alternatively you may choose to continue your education with a Master of Research or doctoral study.
+As an honour’s graduate, you will also be highly qualified to embark on a career in research, or continue your education into a PhD with doctoral study.

 The program is recognised for registration as a Podiatrist by the Podiatry Board of Australia.